Confused by legal mumbo jumbo?

-Children covers all legitimate children (parents married at time of birth), illegitimate children (parents not married at time of birth), legitimated children (parents not married at time of birth but do so later), and adopted children.
+Children covers all legitimate children (parents married at the time of birth), illegitimate children (parents not married at the time of birth), legitimated children (parents not married at the time of birth but do so later), and adopted children.

 Codicil is an addition or change made to your will - it has to be signed and witnessed in the same way as your will.

 Coroner is a doctor or lawyer responsible for investigating deaths, who will in certain cases issue an interim death certificate pending any investigations into a person’s death.

 Court of Protection governs and supervises applications for a person to be appointed a court deputy.

 Deed of Variation is a document that alters a will or the provisions of intestacy after a person has died.

 Discretionary trust is where a trustee has full power to decide when and which members of a group of Beneficiaries are to receive their capital.